isc-projects/kea/doc/sphinx/arm/logging.rst

    }

-In this second example, we want to store debug log messages in a file that is at most 2MB and keep up to eight copies of old logfiles.
+In this second example, we want to store debug log messages in a file that is at most 2MB and keep up to eight copies of old log files.
 Once the logfile grows to 2MB, it will be renamed and a new file will be created.

 ::